uwe-app/cookbook/README.md

 Examples of various useful techniques for [UWE][] websites designed to accompany the documentation and so people can see each technique in isolation and build the projects to view the result.

-This document assumes you have [tools already installed][installation].
+This document assumes you have [already installed the tools][installation].

 ### Running Projects